 The restaurant is lively with people sitting near each other, the chef in the center grilling all of your orders, and laughs with clinks of beer and sake with the staff (if you ask) is frequent!
 Food notes: the sashimi platter was the freshest fish I’ve ever had; be sure to order their potato salad (thank me later) and order the whole fish for a super delicious, omega-3 filled delight!
 Prices are very fair and it’s served “tapas” style, so pair with your drink + share :).

-Directions/Note: As of the publishing of this post, Genki Sushi is currently undergoing renovations, but you can check out their temporary spot (the one we went to!) at Uobei Dogenzeke (click here for the google map link).
+Directions/Note: At the time of publishing of this post, Genki Sushi is currently undergoing renovations, but you can check out their temporary spot (the one we went to!) at Uobei Dogenzeke (click here for the google map link).
 Tip: if going for dinner, get there between 5-6pm; after that, you will have a bit of a wait!

 Our friends Rachel + Nick recommended Kikanbo Ramen and what a treat this was!
 The experience starts outside, as you approach the ordering ‘vending machine’ of sorts and place your order (it’s where you also pay).
 You then take your ticket inside, sit down, and pass it to the chef who comes to confirm your order and ask you for your spice level. note: this place is known for their “devil spice” and my husband ordered “high” spice– it was love (and tears of heat) at first slurp (I ordered medium)!
 The décor, matched with the music of drums, helps set the tone for when your giant bowl of fresh cooked ramen arrives.
 It’s delicious.
 It’s super flavorful.
 And at around $10 for a bowl, you will certainly not leave hungry with the portion they give you!

 tips: definitely use the little round container of spices found at your seat (next to the water).
-Add it to the ramen and make the experience EXTRA magical (they actually sell this stuff at the restaurant (so popular)) // there can be quite a line to stand on around 11:30am when they open; so we went for a later lunch (around 1:30pm) and there was no line! 🙂 // you may feel silly, but use the bibs they provide (!!) — those juicy slurps don’t just go anywhere ;).
+Add it to the ramen and make the experience EXTRA magical (they actually sell this stuff at the restaurant (so popular)) // there can be quite a line to stand in around 11:30am when they open; opt for a later lunch (around 1:30pm), no line! 🙂 // you may feel silly, but use the bibs they provide (!!) — those juicy slurps don’t just go anywhere ;).

 note: we read reviews that the food here wasn’t exactly the tastiest, so we opted out of having dinner here, but did order a drink (though pricey) for the show because, well, why not!
 (I had bubble milk tea — alcoholic drinks available for purchase, too).